Sexual Harassment Reports and Investigations

 • Is there anything else you think I should know while I am investigating this matter?

 Victims who have trouble remembering important facts about the alleged sexual harassment may be experiencing trauma.
 In this case, usual interview questions may not be as helpful initially.
 Some experts suggest that such victims may benefit from the use of sensory-based interview questions (such as “do you remember what was playing on the radio in the car”; “what color was the room”; etc.) as these types of questions help place the victim back at the scene of the incident and may help jog their memory.
+It is recommended that SHOs review techniques for interviewing victims of trauma.

 Interviewing Third-Party Witnesses